 Photo of “Love is color” mural by Chris Barbalis on

-Diverse Fort Collins is a volunteer-driven community project connecting people with resources and each other.
+Diverse Fort Collins is a volunteer-driven community project dedicated to advocating for antiracism and racial equity.

 If you’d like to help, see the above section for volunteer opportunities, upcoming book group discussions, and other events.